-What playlists are for music, content lists are for articles - customizable sets of content organized and ordered in a way that suits your output channel the best.
-For example, when you access some Publisher website homepage as visitor, chances are that the teasers for articles you see are curated by website editors using Content lists.
-The order of articles can be easily updated as news arrive, new articles added and some other removed etc.
+What playlists are to music, content lists are to articles - customizable sets of content organized and ordered in the way that suits your output channel best.
+For example, when you access a Publisher website homepage as a visitor, chances are that the teasers for articles you see are curated by website editors using Content lists.
+The order of articles can be easily updated as news arrives, new articles are added, some others removed etc.